What we once enjoyed we can never lose; all that we love deeply becomes a part of us ~ Helen Keller

 A Meaningful Good-Bye

-There are many options available when making final arrangements for your pet and your veterinary can help you with specific arrangements.
+There are many options available when making final arrangements for your pet and your veterinarian can help you with specific arrangements.
 Cremation or burial are common choices and most states/provinces have pet cemeteries.
-Burial at home may also be an option depending on where you live but it is important to determine the what regulations are in your community before making arrangements.
+Burial at home may also be an option depending on where you live but it is important to determine what regulations are in your community before making arrangements.
 Other ways to memorialize your pet include planting a tree in their memory, making a donation in their name or creating a photobook or memory box.

 For further information about pet loss please visit the links below.

 How to explain the loss of a pet to children